ateebali701/ateebali701/README.md

 ### 👋 About Me

-Dedicated and research-driven civil engineering enthusiast with prior exposure to real-world dam construction environments.
-Skilled in QGIS, ArcGIS Pro, Google Earth Engine, Python, Remote Sensing, and HEC-HMS, with a strong focus on watershed hydrology and machine learning-based prediction.
-Committed to advancing innovative, data-driven water resources solutions and contributing effectively to engineering research teams through applied learning and analysis.
+I'm a final-year Civil Engineering student with a genuine curiosity for how water moves through changing landscapes — and how that change puts people and infrastructure at risk.
+I got my first taste of that reality on-site at two dam projects, and it's shaped how I now approach research: grounded in field understanding, but built on data.
+Day to day, that means working with QGIS, ArcGIS Pro, Google Earth Engine, Python, remote sensing, and HEC-HMS to study watershed hydrology and build machine learning-based predictions of how land use will change — and what that means for flood risk down the line.

 **🎓 Education:** B.E.
 Civil Engineering, National University of Sciences and Technology (NUST), Islamabad — 2023 to Present | CGPA: 3.48/4.00 (until 7th semester)
 **Relevant Coursework:** River Engineering · Engineering Hydrology · Fluid Mechanics I & II · Irrigation Engineering · Soil Mechanics I & II · Engineering Geology · Geoinformatics and Slope Stability *(In Progress)*